v0lta/Wavelet-network-compression/README.md

 This repository implements a learnable fast wavelet transform for use in machine learning models using pytorch.
-It also contains the source code used to create the experimental results which are reportet in the paper Deep neural network compression via learnable wavelet transforms which is available here https://arxiv.org/pdf/2004.09569.pdf.
+It also contains the source code used to create the experimental results which are reportet in the paper Neural network compression via learnable wavelet transforms which is available here https://arxiv.org/pdf/2004.09569.pdf.
 The most interesting modules are `wavelet_learning/wavelet_linear.py` and `wavelet_learning/learn_wave.py` , it's where the wavelet